chien314/Movie_Recommender_in_R/README.md

 System II: Collaborative Recommendation System

-The app first provides some sample movies and ask a users to rate.
-Next, it recommends the top 10 movies based on the ratings the user provides.
+The APP first provides some sample movies and ask users to rate.
+Next, it recommends the top 10 movies based on the ratings that the user provides.
 Collaborative filtering is a method of making automatic predictions (filtering) about the interests of a user by collecting preferences from many users (collaborating).